 What is Gentle Reprocessing™

-During the conception of Gentle Reprocessing an external and an internal approach were developed.
+During its conception two distinct approaches, “internal” and “external”, were developed.
 The internal approach worked well for most adults to release traumas and mental health symptoms.
 The external approach was developed for children as young as 2 ½ and has been shown to work well with fragile adult clients such as war veterans and rape victims.

 This therapy has been patiently and caringly refined since its 1993 inception in private practice outside Boston.
 Slowly, select psychotherapists were introduced to this approach; following which gradual examination and field research were conducted.
 With this added corroboration, the “Gentle” body of work steadily grew from its origins of limited anecdotal evidence to now helping the healing of thousands of clients worldwide.

 Gentle Reprocessing™ has a continuously growing number of psychotherapists using it in both private practices and community agencies.
 Gentle Reprocessing has been presented at national and international conferences, and has been taught in accredited workshops in New Mexico and at Boston University, as well as at other New England sites.